Bird Bath Mistakes

 In winter natural water supplies could be scarce so it is really important that you don’t allow the water in your bird bath to freeze over.
 Not only could frozen water damage a bird bath particularly stone ones which can crack, but birds will use precious energy trying to peck through the ice.

 Place a tennis ball in your bird bath to prevent ice from forming or you could buy a solar heated bird bath or add a heating element to an existing bird bath.
-You can buy special bird bath de-icers but don’t use antifreeze which could kill birds.
+You can buy special bird bath de-icers but don’t use antifreeze or salt which could kill birds.

 Although birds aren’t too fussy about the type of water they drink and bathe in – they will regularly use dirty puddles after all – a dirty bird bath is not only unattractive but is also potentially harmful to birds as it can harbor dangerous bacteria.

 You will probably find your bird bath gets filled up with seed husks, feathers, insects, algae, droppings and other debris so make sure you clean it regularly with a weak solution of bleach particularly during the summer months.

 A bird bath with a fountain will help prevent the water from stagnating so choose a solar powered pump which is also kind to the environment.